Nonmonotonic inelastic tunneling spectra due to surface spin excitations in ferromagnetic junctions

-In this section we find an approximate solution of the equation of motion for the field operators of the interacting electrons inside the barrier and eliminate this region by deriving effective boundary conditions for the left and right operators at the barrier boundaries.
+In order to understand how the matrix elements of the electron-magnon interaction enter the inelastic tunneling spectra, the tunneling Hamiltonian and current operators must be derived for interacting electrons in a ferromagnetic junction.
+In this section we derive these operators using the method of effective boundary conditions.
+The idea is to solve the equations of motion for the field operators of the interacting electrons inside the barrier and "eliminate" this region by expressing the tunneling coupling in the form of effective boundary conditions for the "right" and "left" electrons.
+This can be seen as the continuum version of the corresponding recursive Green's function calculations.

-Consider a contact of a large area $A$ between two ferromagnetic metals separated by a tunnel barrier characterized by the thickness $a$ and the length of the electron penetration $\lambda=\hbar/(2mU)^{1/2}$ which depends on the barrier height $U$ measured with respect to the chemical potential and the electron effective mass $m$ (Fig.~1).
-For $U$ of the order of the Fermi energy $E_F$ in the metals~\cite{Moo98,Moo00}, one can neglect the energy and momentum dependence of the electron penetration length.
-The thickness of the barrier $a$ is normally much greater than $\lambda$ and the density of band electrons inside the barrier, $\sim{\rm e}^{-a/\lambda}n_0$ is exponentially reduced compared to that in the leads $n_0$, leading to direct electron-electron interactions across the barrier via a long-range Coulomb potential.
-Unlike the case of Refs.~\onlinecite{Jung98,Hong99}, here we deal with tunneling accompanied by the interaction {\it inside the barrier}.
+We consider a contact of a large area $A$ between two ferromagnetic metals separated by a tunnel barrier (see Fig. 3).
+The barrier is characterized by thickness $a$ and the length of the electron penetration $\lambda=\hbar/(2mU)^{1/2}$ which depends on the electron effective mass $m$ and the barrier height $U$ measured with respect to the Fermi level.
+For $U$ of the order of the Fermi energy, $U\sim E_F\gg eV$ ~\cite{Moo98,Moo00}, one can neglect the energy and momentum dependence of the electron penetration length.
+The thickness of the barrier $a$ is normally much greater than $\lambda$ and the density of band electrons inside the barrier, $\sim{\rm e}^{-a/\lambda}n_0$ is exponentially reduced compared to that in the leads $n_0$, leading to weaker screening of Coulomb electron-electron interactions across the barrier.